Decoupling Capacitor Calculations: What Size Should You Use For Digital ICs?

 Once you have this model extracted from a field solver, you can identify which portions of the PDN impedance spectrum have high impedance, and you can select additional decoupling capacitors that target those peaks in the PDN impedance spectrum.
 Add in a capacitors that have a self-resonance that overlaps a PDN impedance peak (see below), and keep adding caps in parallel until the PDN impedance drops below the target impedance.
 If you're unsure of your target impedance for your PDN, read this article from Kella Knack to get a good idea of the target value you need.
 I'll also prepare a new article that shows how to calculate this directly.

-With boards operating at lower power levels, higher data rates, and tighter noise requirements, every designer should have the tools they need to select and place bypass and decoupling capacitors for their PCBs.
+With boards operating at lower power levels, higher data rates, and tighter noise requirements, every designer should have the tools they need for bypass and decoupling capacitor calculation, selection, and placement for their PCBs.
 Only Altium Designer gives you schematic design and layout tools you need to create new deigns for any application.
 Altium Designer’s suite of simulation tools also helps you identify power integrity problems and examine the transient behavior of your power network.

 We have only scratched the surface of what’s possible with Altium Designer on Altium 365.
 Start your free trial of Altium Designer + Altium 365 today.